-Therefore, product modelling is one of the most important features of a Configure, Price, Quote software.
-When implementing a Cloud CPQ, companies need to be very careful about what can be done inside the software or where they will later pay for additional services.
-In Mind Cloud’s Manufacturing CRM and CPQ, for example, can run in different scenarios and the modelling can be done using LO-VC, but it also supports Excel.
+The need for such precision makes product modelling one of the most important features in your Configure, Price, Quote (CPQ) software.
+When implementing a CPQ, companies need to consider what can be done through the software or where they will need to pay for additional services.
+In Mind Cloud’s Manufacturing X CPQ, for example, supports all manufacturing business scenarios and the modelling can be done through reusing LO-VC, directly in the system, and even via Excel.
 This possibility is a real competitive advantage for our customers.
 Indeed, using “good old” Excel can be a great fit, let’s see how.

 Excel Modelling in CPQ - The ease of use is crucial for users

-To perform product modelling in Excel you don’t need to have any programming knowledge, nor a technical background.
-This means that, for example, the sales team with good product knowledge can do their own modelling in a very easy, straightforward way.
-No technical training required, no additional expertise – Excel is within reach of everyone.
+To perform product modelling in Excel you don’t need programming knowledge, or a technical background.
+If you have a sales (engineering) team with good product knowledge, they can do their own modelling in an easy, straightforward way.
+No technical training required, no additional expertise needed.

 Excel Modelling in CPQ - Why flexibility counts double for manufacturers

-Every important parameter to be taken into account when configuring a product can be factored via Excel–even the most complicated manufacturing configuration scenarios.
-Indeed, once the overall configuration logic is clear, it can be accurately defined in the Excel file.
-For example, value restriction, characteristic restriction, domain restriction, BOM explosion, etc. – all of which can be configured using Excel and then uploaded to the CPQ.
+Every important parameter to be taken into account when configuring a product can be factored via Excel–even in the most complicated manufacturing configuration scenarios.
+Once the overall configuration logic is clear, it can be accurately defined in the Excel file.
+For example, value restriction, characteristic restriction, domain restriction, BOM explosion, etc. All of which can be configured using Excel and then uploaded to the CPQ.

 In short, Excel modelling is an excellent solution for manufacturing companies that value speed and simplicity.
 Even complex configuration logics can be transferred into Excel.
-Since the file is uploaded to the CPQ and instantly available, its flexibility can bring a real added value to the process.
-Moreover, the changes we have introduced in our latest release, 1704, enhances the capabilities of this modelling possibility in our CPQ specialized for Manufacturing.
+Mass changes are also much easier in Excel.
+Since the file is uploaded to the CPQ, the changes are instantly available.
+This flexibility can be a real game-changer in the Age of the Customer, who is demanding speed and agility every step of the way.